MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 1. Select the report in the list and then select **Update and Export Layout**.

     The updated layout file is downloaded to your computer.
 1. Open the updated layout file in Word.
-Then make changes that want and save the file.
+Then make changes and save the file.
 1. In [!INCLUDE[prod_short](includes/prod_short.md)], import the updated layout either as a new layout, by using the **New** action, or as a replacement to the existing layout, by the **Replace Layout** action.